pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 [//]: # (![Adding a New Playbook Method](images/adding_a_new_automate_method.png))

-_-- screenshot here 'Method Types' --_
+_-- screenshot here 'Adding a New Playbook Method' --_

 [//]: # (![Automate Method Name](images/automate_method_name.png))

-_-- screenshot here 'Adding the Method Name' --_
+_-- screenshot here 'Completing the Method Name' --_